-Whilst curator was at lunch, the workmen overturned the sarcophagus and poured the fluid out, so that the secret of this unique fluid was lost.
+While the curator was at lunch, the workmen overturned the sarcophagus and poured the fluid out so that the secret of this mysterious liquid was lost forever.
 The Egyptian hieroglyphic inscription on the sarcophagus reads:

 “I, Tabnit, priest of Astarte (Ishtar), king of Sidon, the son of Eshmunazar, priest of Astarte, king of Sidon, am lying in this sarcophagus.

 Whoever you are, any man that might find this sarcophagus,

 don’t, don’t open it and don’t disturb me,

 for no silver is gathered with me, no gold is gathered with me, nor anything of value whatsoever,

 Don’t, don’t open it and don’t disturb me,

 for this thing is an abomination to Astarte.

 And if you do indeed open it and do indeed disturb me,